 The program began operating in Montana in 2000 and has since supported nearly 261,000 acres of permanent conservation, including 243,000 acres of conservation easements and 18,000 acres of fee title acquisitions, the latter managed by FWP as Wildlife Management Areas.
 The Forest Legacy Program is funded from offshore oil and gas lease earnings through the Land and Water Conservation Fund.
 Additional information about the national program can be found on the US Forest Service's website.

-FWP conducts annual solicitations for forest conservation proposals in early May with a July submission deadline.
+FWP conducts annual solicitations for forest conservation proposals in April with a June submission deadline.
 Applications proceed through state and national review and ranking processes.
 Successful projects are awarded funding approximately 2 years after the original proposal solicitation.

 If you have questions about Forest Legacy, please contact Rick Northrup, Wildlife Habitat Bureau Chief at 406-444-5633.